Table of Contents

 Decline Bench vs Flat Bench

-The fundamental difference between a decline bench press and a flat bench press is, of course, the angle that you are at whilst pressing.
+The main difference between a decline bench press and a flat bench press is the angle of your upper body while pressing.

-The flat bench is going to target both the upper and lower heads of the pectoralis major with the decline putting much more emphasis on to the lower part of this muscle.
+The flat bench is going to target both the upper and lower heads of the pectoralis major with the decline putting much more emphasis on your lower chest muscles.

 There is more activation of your shoulders with incline pressing so proper form is vital to prevent any injuries.